 By the time of the next Committee Meeting on 20th December 1935, the number of members had increased to 78 and, at this meeting, “the Fixtures already arranged and some, tentatively arranged, were approved and the Hon Sec was instructed to get out a Fixture List as soon as possible”.
 Unfortunately, no copy of the Fixture List appears in the Minute Book but it seems fair to assume that the first fixtures would have been played in 1936.

 Prior to the outbreak of the Second World War, meetings of the Society were held at, variously, Camberley Heath and The Berkshire Golf Clubs but, when the Society reconvened in 1946, it was agreed that the Annual Meeting for that year would be held at Worplesdon Golf Club, which Club remained the “Home” of the Society for the next 70 years.

 At a Committee Meeting in March 1948, it was agreed to invite D G Bradman to become an Honorary Member of the Society and, following the decision in November 1949 to allow Professional Cricketers to be elected as Full Members of the Society, invitations were sent to Len Hutton (who apparently declined!), Jack Hobbs, Alf Gover, Les Ames, Denis Compton and Maurice Leyland.
-Since that time, many well-known cricketers (such as Ken Barrington, Alec Bedser and Peter May) have been members and Captains of the Society and the current membership list includes former England Captains Michael Atherton, Sir Ian Botham, Ted Dexter and Mike Gatting.
+Since that time, many well-known cricketers (such as Ken Barrington, Alec Bedser and Peter May) have been members and Captains of the Society and the current membership list includes former England Captains Michael Atherton, Lord Botham and Mike Gatting.